A business is not done once it generates a client or revenue source.

 When you approach a buyer at the end of their sales cycle, you do not have a trusted advisor relationship, and typically, the only thing they care about is who is the cheapest and fastest.

-It is critical to gain leverage in the sales process, and inbound sales helps you do that by identifying, connecting, exploring, and advising with prospects.
+It is critical to gain leverage in the sales process, and inbound sales helps you do that by identifying, connecting, exploring, and advising prospects.
 Inbound marketing helps you gain leverage by attracting, converting, closing, and delighting clients.

 Does your business still rely on traditional marketing and sales to drive lead generation?
 Let us know in the Comments below.